IBM/transition-amr-parser/README.md

 ## Install

-the code has been tested on Python 3.6
+the code has been tested on Python 3.6. to install do

-    cd stack-lstm-amr-parser
+    cd transition-amr-parser
-    pip install -r requirements.txt
+    pip install .

-you also need to download the spacy English model for lemmatization
+use the `--editable` flag if you plan to alter the code.
+You also need to download the spacy English model for lemmatization

     python -m spacy download en